Frequently Asked Questions

 CAN MY SCHOOL-BASED UNIFIED SPORTS TEAM COMPETE AT SPECIAL OLYMPICS EVENTS?

 School based Unified Sports Teams are invited to play at our Special Olympics Colorado area and state competitions.
 A roster with a certified coach will need to be submitted to your SOCO area manager by a seasonal deadline.
-Please visit our Coaches Resources section of this website and search by sport to roster forms for submission.

 Below you can determine which area your school team is located in and you will find contact information for your area manager.
 Your area managers will be able to provide you details about dates of competitions and how to register your team for SOCO’s area and state competitions.
 Participating in these competitions is a great opportunity for your team to play new teams/schools and compete at a higher level